CruiserOne/Astrolog/README.md

-# Astrolog 7.10
+# Astrolog 7.20

-This is a copy of the "official" version of Astrolog 7.10 (released October 1, 2020) described at: http://www.astrolog.org/astrolog.htm
+This is a copy of the "official" version of Astrolog 7.20 (released April 11, 2020) described at: http://www.astrolog.org/astrolog.htm

-The files here were copied from: http://www.astrolog.org/ftp/ast71src.zip
+The files here were copied from: http://www.astrolog.org/ftp/ast72src.zip

 No modifications have been made to any of these files, and the only addition is this GITHUB format README.